isimo-solutions/isimo/README.md

 Where instead of <…> you need to provide data for new project

 Variable description:
-- 	archetypeVersion - wersion of the framework you are using
+- 	archetypeVersion - version of the framework you are using
--   groupId – group name in which project will belong
+-   groupId – groupId of the newly created project
--   artifactId – name of created project
+-   artifactId – name of the created project
--   version – version number of created project
+-   version – version number of the created project
 -   testcasesDir – name of the folder where project will store testcases files

 ### Launching first testcase